 Many retailers promote team spirit and teamwork in the workplace.
 It may suggest that you should perhaps forgive a small misstep of your colleague, maybe even repeatedly, as long as it isn’t something major.
 And a theft of a small item can hardly have an impact on a supermarket with a turnover in millions of dollars…

 However, even teamwork and collegiality have some limits.
 And theft is way beyond the limit.
-Out of collegiality, perhaps, if you saw a small theft for the first time, you may talk to the colleague, and ask them to return the item, or pay for it.
-In some cases you may not even report the incident to the manager–for example when we talk about a long-term employee with a great track record.
+Out of collegiality, perhaps, if you saw a small theft for the first time, you might talk to the colleague, especially if it was your closest friend at work, and asked them to return the item, or pay for it.
+In some cases you may not even report the incident to the manager–for example when we talk about a long-term employee with a great track record, or your best friend.

 Ready to answer this question?
 I hope so!
 Check also 7 sample answers to other tricky interview questions: